A downloadable version of the Barts Guild Grants Policy is available by clicking here.

 APPLICATION PROCESSING PROCEDURE

-- Applications for Grants less of than £1000 will be considered by the Grants Committee as soon as possible, generally within two weeks.
-The Grants Committee may escalate the decision to the Guild’s Management Committee if this is deemed necessary.
+- Applications for Grants of less than £2,000 will be considered by the Grants’ sub-committee as soon as possible, ideally within two weeks.
+If required, the Grants’ sub-committee may escalate the decision to the Management Committee.

 - Applications for grants of more than £2,000 will be referred to the Guild’s trustees following a recommendation from the sub-committee.
 This may add a few extra days to the application processing procedure.